bdwong/rubyswig/README.md

 # Rubyswig

-Builds SWIG (Simplified Wrapper Interface Generator) from source with minimal dependencies, then installs it as a rubygem executable, allowing it to be versioned with rvm gemsets.
+Builds [SWIG](http://www.swig.org) (Simplified Wrapper Interface Generator) from source with minimal dependencies, then installs it as a rubygem executable, allowing it to be versioned with rvm gemsets.

 More importantly, makes installing SWIG dead-easy, and allows you to use Gemfiles and Bundler to specify dependencies against it.

-Tested on Ubuntu 12.04, OSX Snow Leopard (10.6), and Windows 7 (x86-64) with Devkit.
+Tested with Ruby 1.9.3 on Ubuntu 12.04, OSX Snow Leopard (10.6), and Windows 7 (x86-64) with [Devkit](http://rubyinstaller.org/add-ons/devkit/).

+## Prerequisites

+### All

+Ruby and an environment that can build native gems.

+### Windows

+If you're starting your Ruby environment from scratch, I recommend the [RailsInstaller](http://railsinstaller.org/), which includes Devkit.
+You can also install Devkit [manually](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit), but there are more steps involved.

 ## Installation